-This smoked pork belly recipe is just like whole hog bacon – but without smoking the whole hog.
-It’s meat that will melt in your mouth and leave you wondering how something so delicious can be this simple to make.
+This smoked pork belly recipe is just like whole hog bacon, but without smoking the whole hog.
+It’s meat that will melt in your mouth and leave you wondering how something so delicious can be so simple to make.

 - 6lb pork belly (skin on)

 - Vegetable spray